-CALEA.
-FCC regulations require providers of voice services to comply with the requirements of the Communications Assistance for Law Enforcement Act, which requires covered entities and their equipment suppliers to deploy equipment that law enforcement officials can access readily for lawful wiretap purposes.
+Communications Assistance for Law Enforcement Act.
+FCC regulations require providers of voice services to comply with the requirements of the Communications Assistance for Law Enforcement Act ("CALEA"), which requires covered entities and their equipment suppliers to deploy equipment that law enforcement officials can access readily for lawful wiretap purposes.
+The FCC has determined that CALEA requires providers to affirmatively secure their networks from unlawful access to or interception of communications.
+The FCC also is considering the adoption of additional obligations to address cybersecurity matters and to require providers to implement cybersecurity risk management plans.